Microbial Test Kit, 10 Pack

 Storage and stability

 Our Microbial Test Kit tubes should be stored unopened at room temperature (about +20°C/+68°F) and protected from drought and light (simply leaving them in their sturdy, lightproof box is a good idea).
 The slides must not be allowed to freeze.
-The expiration date is marked on each tube (shelf life is 9-10 months; typically there
+The expiration date is marked on each tube (shelf life is 9-10 months; typically there about 7-8 months shelf life from the time of manufacture - each tube has a "Best Before End", printed on the side as BBE: YY-MM-DD.
+For easy reference, this date is now printed on the box label as well.

 Any unused slide showing microbial growth should be discarded.
 Temperature fluctuations may result in condensation settling at the bottom of the dip-slide tube.
 This sterile liquid can simply be disposed of down the sink.
 The performance and the results of Microbial Test Kit are not affected by this, provided that the media are not visually dehydrated.